Neilus03/Minitalk/README.md

 ## Thank You

 Thank you for visiting my repository and exploring the "Minitalk" project.
-I hope you find it informative and useful for your own coding journey.
-Happy coding! 🌟
+I hope you find it informative and useful for your own coding journey, if so you can give me a 🌟.
+Happy coding! 😄